 Marzocco Lion on the Weathervane

 Now, if you look all the way up to the top of the tower on Palazzo Vecchio, you can see a weathervane with a lion on it.
-This is a copy of the one which was put there in 1453 – the original is in Palazzo Vecchio in the salon of the 1500s (Salone dei Cinquecento).
+This one is a copy, and the original, which was installed in 1453, is now inside Palazzo Vecchio, in the salon of the 1500s (Salone dei Cinquecento).

 But the Marzocco on top of the Palazzo Vecchio is a special one.
 He not only protects the fleur de lys at the top of the pole, but he also tells us when it will rain.
 There is a local saying that when the lion on top of Palazzo Vecchio pees in the Arno river, it will rain in Florence.
 So when the wind blows so that the lion is facing the river, it will rain.